PedroBMedeiros/P2-Anteaters/README.md

 ``Pedro``: [Commit](https://github.com/PedroBMedeiros/P2-Anteaters/commit/25d000ebbcc0a873786496ccd679c14615de1b45#diff-568470d013cd12e4f388206520da39ab9a4e4c3c6b95846cbc281abc1ba3c959)

 For the **first binary point**, I built a new class with the associated objects within my personal route -- For the **second binary point**, on line 6, I defined a class called *Intro*.
 I'm using this route to store information about my name as well as any other information I may want to add in the future -- For the **third stage**, I made an object out of this class.
 Line 8 is where this object was made -- For the **fourth point**, I show the data by making my object a jinja variable, which allows me to show it on my page -- My **WOW** for this check-in was that I was able to add a real time clock to the navbar on the website. -- [Practice Test](https://docs.google.com/document/d/1iRuTxr_HcBfSpD-JJubtWPwv1-Jk5tKrxsIrzKTXIqY/edit).
 Since we now have tranferred to using react, me and Anthony have each created a route to simplify the crossover's experience when creting their connection to our project and vice versa.
+Now working on deploying to Mr. Mortensen's hardware.

 ``Naweid``: [Commit](https://github.com/PedroBMedeiros/P2-Anteaters/commit/0d6076d1f8b38a3fe1132bc776d27234df28e879#diff-912f2989dafca53eafd7e883ae77456faaef67846d74dd560016ff15b9ccf709R2-R12)